aimacode/aima-java/aima-gui/README.txt

 == Requirements ==
 # Depends on the aima-core project.

-== Current Release: 0.1.1-AIMAX-OSM Added ==
+== Current Release: 0.1.2-AIMAX-OSM Minor Fixes ==
-0.1.1-AIMAX-OSM Added : 06 Feb 2010 :<br>
+0.1.2-AIMAX-OSM Minor Fixes : 09 Feb 2010 :<br>
- * Major redesign, structures simplified, agent environment now serves as mvc-model.
+  * Java Doc now uses newer package-info.java mechanism.
- * Minor updates to support addition of aimax-osm project to AIMA3e-Java.
+  * Documentation improvements.

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are: